MohammedAlmostfa/Amanat-App/README.md

 # 🏦 **Amanat App**

-The **Amanat App** is a comprehensive Arabic-language **customer debt management system** built with Laravel.
+The **Amanat App** is a comprehensive  **customer debt management system** built with Laravel.
 This application allows businesses to **track customer records, manage debt obligations, process payments with automatic balance calculations, and generate financial reports**.

 The system is designed with a **RESTful API** for seamless integration and an **event-driven architecture** to ensure accurate financial tracking across all customer records.